yvelikova/axway-open-docs/content/en/docs/api_mgmt_overview/api_mgmt_components/analytics.md

 ## Embedded Analytics

 The Embedded Analytics web console enables you to monitor and analyze key metrics in your system.
-For example:

 ![Embedded Analytics](/Images/docbook/images/concepts/embedded_analytics.png)

 The Embedded Analytics dashboards enable you to monitor key metrics such as the following:

-* **API heath**— response time, failure rates, exception rates, and transactions per second
+* API health — response time, failure rates, exception rates, and transactions per second
-* **Infrastructure health**— CPU and disk usage, SLA breaches, bytes exchanged, traffic, and latency
+* Infrastructure health — CPU and disk usage, SLA breaches, bytes exchanged, traffic, and latency
-* **API usage**— traffic, active APIs, and active applications
+* API usage — traffic, active APIs, and active applications
-* **Client application health**— number of methods with high response time, failure rate, exception rate
+* Client application health — number of methods with high response time, failure rate, exception rate

 For more details, see the [Embedded Analytics for AMPLIFY API Management documentation](https://docs.axway.com/bundle/EmbeddedAnalyticsAPIM_allOS_en_HTML5/).